nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 ### Making Rows and Columns

 First thing's first, the grid!
-We can apply `display: grid` to the `.container` element, but nothing's going to happen.
+We apply `display: grid` to the `.container` element, but nothing happens.
 Why?
 We need to add some columns and rows!
 For the columns, we'll need a total of 53 (1 for the days of the week and 52 for each week of the year).
 For the rows, we'll need a total of 8 (1 for the months of the year and 7 for each day of the week).
 Here's how we can define that in CSS:

 ```stylus
 .contributions